Balik people

-The Balik people (Suku Balik) is an ethnic group that inhabits Sepaku in Penajam North Paser and Balikpapan, East Kalimantan, Indonesia.
-The Balik people is considered to be one of the subgroups of the Paser people (or a Dayak subgroup), although according to Sibukdin, the Balik traditional leader, the Balik is not part of the Paser people and is a distinct ethnicity.
+The Balik people (Orang Balik) is an ethnic group that inhabits Sepaku in Penajam North Paser and Balikpapan in the province of East Kalimantan, Indonesia.
+The Balik people is considered to be one of the subgroups of the Paser people (or a Dayak subgroup), although according to Sibukdin, the Balik traditional leader, the Balik people is not part of the Paser people and is a distinct ethnicity.

 The name of Balikpapan is believed to be taken from the name of this ethnic group, namely the word balik, and the word papan 'boards'.
 The Balik people were previously known as a supplier of boards for the Sultanate of Kutai Kertanegara.
 Currently, the Balik people is a minority in both Balikpapan and Penajam North Paser.
 In Penajam North Paser, precisely in Sepaku district, the number is no more than 1,000 people or 200 families in 2023, spread across three villages, namely in Bumi Harapan, Sepaku, and Pemaluan.

 The Balik customary territory is also included within the development project of Nusantara, the future capital city of Indonesia from outgoing Jakarta.
-In this project, hundreds of houses of the Balik tribe are threatened with relocation due to the Sepaku River flood management project.
+In this project, hundreds of houses of the Balik people are threatened with relocation due to the Sepaku River flood management project.
 Meanwhile, according to then Governor of East Kalimantan, Isran Noor, there were no indigenous people in this area, because it was originally a natural forest and later changed into a production forest.
 Along with the development, new residents began to come to occupy the area, including transmigrants.